FdSc Applied Animal Behaviour, Welfare & Conservation

 Why choose this course?

-If you’re passionate about animals there’s never been a better time to prepare for your dream career with this course which covers animal behavior, ethics and welfare.
-This course is part of a subject area rated 1st in the UK for student satisfaction in the Complete University Guide 2022.
+If you’re passionate about animals there’s never been a better time to prepare for your dream career with this course which covers animal behaviour, ethics and welfare.
+This course is part of a subject area rated 1st in the UK for student satisfaction in the Complete University Guide 2023.

 - study zoological science, animal husbandry, animal learning and training, and survey skills for conservation